kingsdigitallab/alice-thornton/frontend/about/index.md

 ## About Our Edition

-For more information on our editorial principles and practices, please read our Guidelines (*coming soon*).
+For more information on our principles and practices, please read our [Editorial Guidelines](https://thornton.kdl.kcl.ac.uk/edition/guidelines/).
 For a full list of the works cited in our Edition notes please see our [Bibliography](https://thornton.kdl.kcl.ac.uk/edition/bibliography/).

 ## The Project Team